iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 ```

 This function has a flaw nevertheless.
-It depends too much of polymorphism.
+It depends too much on polymorphism.
 While our symbolic differentiator from the previous post
 worked for an expression `f :: Expr Double`, for example,
 this new function depends on being able to convert